 Seal B appears in the 36 Series on each of the remaining twenty-one edition I designs.
-Additionally, all known edition II reprintings use seal B – even if edition I had used a different seal.
+Most designs with edition II reprintings use seal B – even if edition I had used a different seal.

 Seal B would remain the dominant seal for the rest of Rakusan's career.

 [Note that the seal illustrations below are not to the same scale.
 See also the separate article on Rakusan Seals for additional seal illustrations and discussions.]